#Justice

 A Mountain of Evidence

-“The seizures at issue occurred unlawfully,” Judge Frimpong wrote.
+“The seizures at issue occurred unlawfully,” wrote Judge Frimpong.

 There is, the judge continued, “a mountain of evidence” to support the claim that agents are arresting people solely based on their race, accents, or the work they’re engaged in, in violation of the Fourth Amendment’s protection against unreasonable searches and seizures by the government.

-Similarly, Frimpong ordered the Trump administration and the Department of Homeland Security (DHS), to stop carrying out immigration sweeps in which federal agents arrested people at random across southern California without any sort of reasonable suspicion that those they arrested were in the country illegally, at which time those arrested were also reportedly denied access to counsel, when they asked to contact their lawyer.
+Similarly, Frimpong ordered the Trump administration and the Department of Homeland Security (DHS), to stop carrying out immigration sweeps in which federal agents arrested people at random across Southern California without any sort of reasonable suspicion that those they arrested were in the country illegally, at which time those arrested were also reportedly denied access to counsel, when they asked to be able to contact their lawyer.

 Filing with the Ninth